 A good pair of binoculars is indispensable on a trip to Africa to watch its wildlife.
 The choice of the best bino to take with you may be a difficult one since there are so many different models and brands each claiming to offer top-notch features.
 The products you’ll find differ in configurations as well as in price.
 This article is meant to help a prospective buyer make the best decision when purchasing binoculars for safari.
-To be clear, this article applied not only to African safaris but will be useful for any place you may go to view spectacular landscapes and magnificent wildlife.
+To be clear, this article applies not only to African safaris but will be useful for any place you may go to view spectacular landscapes and magnificent wildlife.

 Why you need binoculars